-Incorporating wellness activities into the workday ensures employees know it’s OK to take time to recharge.
-Acting critical of their need to do so is not conducive to a healthy and supportive work environment, and can actually cost your organization money — 60 percent of employees would take a pay cut to work for an empathetic employer.
+Incorporating wellness activities into the workday ensures employees know it’s okay to take time to recharge.
+Acting critical of their need to do so is not conducive to a healthy and supportive work environment, and can actually cost your organization money — one-third of employees have left their jobs for roles that provide less pay but more work-life balance.

 Nothing will demotivate and disengage an employee faster than unattainable goals.
 Feeling like they’re chasing after a moving target and constantly missing the mark will shatter an employee’s self-confidence and potentially lead to workplace burnout.
 Goals should be both progressive and flexible; you shouldn’t expect a new hire to perform at the level of a two-year-tenured employee.

 Furthermore, you may come across bumps in the process that require you to shift your approach entirely.
 If that’s the case, employees should not be beholden to outdated or overly aggressive goals.
 Key performance indicators (KPIs) and targets should be adjusted as needed and especially as the employee progresses in their role.

-As a manager, it's your job to give employees the tools they need to thrive in their role by clearly outlining their responsibilities and objectives.
+It’s a manager’s job to give employees the tools they need to thrive in their role, and that means clearly outlining their responsibilities and objectives.
 If employees know what’s expected of them, they’re more likely to take pride and invest in their work while setting boundaries to avoid and reduce burnout.
-Additionally, introduce new employees to members of your team and help them understand your type of organization culture.
+Additionally, introduce new employees to members of your team and help them understand your type of organizational culture.
 Doing so will allow them to build a connection with other employees and cultivate a sense of belonging.
 Make sure to play your part in optimizing your virtual onboarding plan for today’s remote world.

 Giving employees the freedom to adapt their working hours to their personal lives has a positive impact on engagement.
 Not only does it help them establish a work-life balance that meets their needs and helps prevent employee burnout, it also gives them a sense of autonomy, which enhances their overall employee experience.

 Sometimes freeing up an employee’s bandwidth is as simple as automating a process.
 For example, if a UX designer dedicates the first few hours of every project to recreating the same framework, take the time to create a template they can return to and modify as needed.

 Work to identify bottlenecks, whether that be individual contributors or process limitations, so you can mitigate them for your team.
-Sometimes removing a step or consolidating responsibilities through delegation can improve how employees work together and ease frustrations with a process and prevent employee burnout in the long run.
+Sometimes removing a step or consolidating responsibilities through delegation can improve how employees work together, ease frustrations with a process and prevent employee burnout in the long run.

 Engaging social initiatives should already be in place as part of your company culture, but you can implement additional activities specifically for your team.
 Doing so helps employees bond as a collective unit and on a personal level.
-It also helps them blow off steam at the end of the work day and relieve stress.
+It also helps them blow off steam at the end of the work day and relieve stress to avoid burnout.

 In addition to recognizing employees for a job well-done, give them a reward for their efforts.
 Incentives and prizes are common among sales teams, but also work well in motivating and engaging employees across all departments.
 Offering rewards makes employees feel appreciated and encourages them to take pride in their work.